fuujiro/LIMS/README.md

 ## Library Information Management System

 ### 1. Reasons for do this project.

-I'm a freshman in the [Dalian University of Technology](https://www.dlut.edu.cn/), and this project is the curriculum design of "C language course".
+I'm a freshman of Electrical Information Innovation Experiment Class 2016 fall, [Faculty of Electronic Information and Electrical Engineering](http://ee.dlut.edu.cn/en_.htm), [Dalian Univ. of Tech.](http://en.dlut.edu.cn/) and this project is the curriculum design of "C language course".

-I did it attentively, so I hope you can enjoy it.
-The use of the interface is as follows:
+I have done it for a week attentively, so I hope you can enjoy it.
+The screenshots of using are as follows:

 ![1](https://pic1.zhimg.com/80/v2-e6ff3824cc79fc4ebc66fa7c3862ef71_hd.jpg)